dahenderson98/dahenderson98/README.md

 My current interests revolve around distributed ledger and blockchain technologies, distributed application design, and smart contracts.

-Below are some of my projects:
+Here are some of my projects, by subject:

 Data Science: